PostHog/posthog.com/contents/blog/creating-ideal-customer-profile.md

 - We've found technical users have a higher bug tolerance _if_ we are very fast and communicative when a user finds one

 **Which new features do we prioritize?**
-- We're shipping features stechnical people want, like SQL access rather than tools for marketing reporting
+- We're shipping features technical people want, like SQL access rather than tools for marketing reporting
 - We focus on companies that have product market fit, which means scalability and data accuracy matter

 ## How we did it